 The group saw an important role for intermediaries where there are customers who may be able to benefit from the modified affordability assessment.
 Options to develop the customer journey and help these borrowers find appropriate intermediaries were considered.

-The group then considered the newly published FCA data on the mortgage prisoner population.
+The group then considered our newly published data on the mortgage prisoner population.
 As requested by the group this analysis covered both mortgages owned by an unregulated entity and those mortgages in a closed book held by an active lender.
 The presentation of the data reflected profiles previously identified by the group.
 In the discussion that followed there was a view that some additional profiles would be helpful.
-FCA agreed to consider this.
+We agreed to consider this.

-FCA reiterated its determination to see the rules used to help as many consumers as possible, and for the group to be a means of ongoing support for firms planning to adopt the modified affordability assessments.
+We reiterated our determination to see the rules used to help as many consumers as possible, and for the group to be a means of ongoing support for firms planning to adopt the modified affordability assessments.

-FCA asked about any practical implementation challenges and said it was willing to collate and address questions arising from the group.
+We asked about any practical implementation challenges and said we were willing to collate and address questions arising from the group.

 Supplementary meeting for intermediaries - 28 November 2019

 As a number of intermediaries joined the implementation group discussions this meeting recapped on the objectives for the group and the discussions to date.
 We explored the role intermediaries could play in helping eligible consumers to find a lender likely to make use of the modified affordability assessment.

 The group considered a presentation on a possible web-based tool for helping identify if a consumer might be helped.
 This had the potential to draw knowledge both of underwriting standards in the market and credit file information.
 It could supplement the proposed question set that any consumer is likely to be directed to in communications from inactive lenders and administrators for unregulated entities.